AdityaSinha2305/ForkTheCaptcha/README.md

 <br>

 ## 🧑‍💻 How to Contribute
 We'd love for you to contribute to ForkTheCaptcha and make it better!
-You can add new features, make desgin responsive, fix any issue or bug.
+You can add new features, make desgin responsive, fix any issue or bug, change styling as long as code doesn't break!

 To contribute: